A Review on Quantum Circuit Optimization using ZX-Calculus: Heuristic

-Van de Griend and Duncan develop a two step recursive optimization strategy that considers qubit connectivity restrictions of the underlying quantum architecture, thus circumventing the need for an additional routing step, by using the notion of phase polynomials~\cite{Meijer_van_de_Griend_2023}.
+\citet{Meijer_van_de_Griend_2023}~develop a two-step recursive optimization strategy that considers qubit connectivity restrictions of the underlying quantum architecture, thus circumventing the need for an additional routing step, by using the notion of phase polynomials.
 The algorithm introduces a biadjacency matrix $\mat P$ between the phase gadgets legs and the attached qubits.
-For the base recursion step, the phase gadget with with the lowest connectivity that is not needed to synthesize other phase gadgets is removed.
-The selected phase gadget must be a non cutting vertex, meaning the column in $\mat P$ with the most $0$ or $1$ entries.
-Afterwards, the phase gadgets are synthesized by decomposition into a CNOT ladder as shown in Figure~\ref{figphasegadget}.
+For the base recursion step, the phase gadget with the lowest connectivity that is not needed to synthesize other phase gadgets is removed.
+The selected phase gadget must be a non-cutting vertex, meaning the column in $\mat P$ with the most $0$ or $1$ entries.
+Afterward, the phase gadgets are synthesized by decomposition into a CNOT ladder as shown in Figure~\ref{figphasegadget}.
 The second recursion step removes rows from the remaining phase-gadget biadjacency matrix by row addition.
 Every row operation adds CNOT gates to the ladder.
 To eliminate excess CNOT gates, the Steiner-Gauss algorithm is run on the resulting parity map.